Program: Energy Optimized Port Cluster

 In addition to major environmental savings, it will mean that all stakeholders will have greater foresight when planning for ship arrivals.

-Safe Time-slot Gävle is supported by the Swedish Energy Agency and is carried out by Gävle Hamn AB, the shipping company Tärntank, the cargo owner Preem and VTI (Swedish Road and Transport Research Institute).
+Time Slot Gävle is supported by the Swedish Energy Agency and is carried out by Gävle Hamn AB, the shipping company Tärntank, the cargo owner Preem and VTI (Swedish Road and Transport Research Institute).

 The project is a collaboration between the actors of port of Gävle´s energy terminal.